isarnassiri/FEVV/README.md

 print( Sys.time() - start )

 ############################################################
-#  Find the "Interactive QC Report" in the Outputs/ folder #
+#  Find the "RESULTsChromatinState.txt" and "RESULTsGenomicFeatures.txt" files in the ~/FEVV/ folder #
 ############################################################

 ```